thorntail-examples/rest-http-crud/README.md

 In order to build and deploy this project, you must have an account on an OpenShift Online (OSO): https://console.dev-preview-int.openshift.com/ instance.

-# Start the Postgres database
+# Start the PostgreSQL database

 ```
 docker run --name postgres-db -p 5432:5432 -e POSTGRES_PASSWORD=postgres -e POSTGRES_USER=postgres -d postgres